marthaac/api-node/README.md

 # ArticlesBack

-This project is an api to provide the recently posted articles about Node.js on Hacker News.
+This project is an API to provide the recently posted articles about Node.js on Hacker News.

 This project was developed with Express which is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.